bsindhu/Vision-Therapy-System/README.md

 3. Therapy games to aid in the treatment of vision issues.
 4. Parental portal to track the treatment of vision issues for their children.
 The application is also designed to be a Knowledge management system to aid in the research of vision issues by the larger medical community.

+Project Goals
+The goals of the project are:
+Goal 1: Functionality –Develop a suite that has both screening tools and vision therapy games for children.
+Goal 2: Accessibility –Develop the application to be compatible both on windows tablet and personal computers.
+This would be extended in future to be on windows phone and on other operating systems.
+Goal 3: Data-driven –Support data driven development system which provides:
+A knowledge management system for sharing data on medical records between eye care provider and parents/patients.
+Data for researchers in the fields of:
+            1. Literacy
+            2. Vision screening and therapy
+            3. Vision development
+Goal 4: Good coding practices for:
+            1. Extensibility – Code re-usability for easier future enhancements.
+            2. Maintainability – Less administration effort in the maintenance of the application.

+My Role in this project is:
+          Database and application portal development.
+          My responsibilities include:
+Gather requirements for designing the database system.
+Document the requirements for the application.
+Create conceptual model for the database.
+Develop database.
+Test database design for performance.
+Develop application portal for one of the user role.